TosbackCgusBridge-Bot/CGUs-versions/Officemax/Privacy Policy.md

     *   OfficeMax Workplace
 *   800-GO-DEPOT
 *   Chat or Call
-    *   Live Chat 24 Hours, 7 Days a Week
+    *   Live Chat Live Chat Available 24/7
-    *   1-800-463-3768 24 Hours, 7 Days a Week Have Us Call You Ensure your phone line is open and
+    *   1-800-463-3768 Live Chat Available 24/7 Have Us Call You Ensure your phone line is open and
         enter your number below.
 *   Login or Register

 Office Depot Deals

-u1vpa2QcMwQTpIQmHQTSsTv
+lvhJhA5vVLXnXw\_2mHVGfpP

 Search Suggestions